NEW YORK CITY WALKING TOUR – BIG ONION

 I’m a native New Yorker, born and bred.
 I love my city.
 I enjoy learning new things about this wonderful metropolis.
+And a New York City walking tour is a great way to do this.
 That’s one of the reasons why I find Big Onion Walking Tours to be such a fun activity.

 I’ve been taking their tours for years now.
 I started off with their Revolutionary New York Tour.
 We met the guide on a freezing February day in front of the Customs Building in lower Manhattan.
 I didn’t think anyone would show up in that weather but there she was stamping her feet to keep warm and holding the Big Onion Sign.
 The guide took us to many historic sites including Fraunces Tavern, where the country’s revolutionary patriots conspired, and the recently rediscovered African Burial Ground.
 Sprinkled throughout the tour are interesting, little-known stories and gossip about larger-than-life characters like George Washington, Thomas Jefferson and the ever-fascinating, ultimate New York immigrant, Alexander Hamilton.
 If you enjoy colonial history, this tour will take you where it all happened and make history come alive.